modio/modio-unity/README.md

 }
 ```

 Lastly, we need to add a compiler directive to your project settings in order for the Facepunch library to compile.
-In your Project Settings, under Player and the platform you're building for, add `UNITY_FACEPUNCH` to the `Scripting Define Symbols`:
+In your Project Settings, under Player and the platform you're building for, add `MODIO_FACEPUNCH` to the `Scripting Define Symbols`:

 ![Unity Scripting Symbols](Unity/Examples/Images/precompile_directive.png)